 Lesson 1: Drive Your Message Home

 The New Renault Clio 2013 has a Va Va Voom surround sound system or something that they thought was worth pitching straight up as an experience that their buyers would appreciate.
 So they invited a few folks to test drive the new car and experience the Va Va Voom themselves.
-Here’s the video:
+Here’s the Personalized video ad:

 There’s also a video for the women who went for the test drive: